DoubleHyphen/Personal-Blog/simplicity.md

 The borrow checker is rightly considered to be one of Rust's more complicated subjects, no objections there.
 In fact, if all we care about heap-allocated data, all it does is complicate things!
 Yes, it saves memory, but that's not what this article is about: if you want simplicity, just copy everything.
 This, however, assumes that everything _can_ be copied—and that's only true inasmuch as heap-allocated data are concerned.

-However: as soon as we move beyond those, and get into things like handles for files or threads or servers, copying is a liability, not an asset.
+As soon as we move beyond those, and get into things like handles for files or threads or servers, copying is a liability, not an asset.
 Reading a file requires us to be certain that nobody else is currently writing in it.
 With that in mind, the borrow checker unlocks a _serious_ super-power: _Any reference to any of those things is compiler-guaranteed to find the underlying object in a useable state._ The amount of complexity this eliminates cannot be overstated.
 For instance, let's translate the channel example above into Rust:

 ```rust
 fn transmit(from: Receiver<i32>, to: Sender<i32>) {